greg-raven/Uncommon-Sense/_posts/2021-07-09-the-very-essence-of-freedom.md

 ---
-title: 'The very essence of freedom'
+title: "The very essence of freedom"
 layout: post
 categories:
 - equality